CrimeCrime

 "Nicolas described Valkyrie as a "dare devil" and stated that she liked to jump around on the bed.
 During the time that they were trying to sleep on Friday night, Valkyrie started to jump over Melissa, then over Nicolas and was about to jump off of the bed.
 Nicolas said that he put his arm over to catch Valkyrie and stop her from jumping off of the bed.
 In the process of grabbing her, she hit her head on the night stand/coffee table that was next to his bed," the affidavit said.

 Stout is facing charges of first-degree murder and child abuse resulting in death.
 The suspect was denied bond during his first court appearance on Tuesday morning.
-No one else has been charged in the case thus far.
+Wayne made her first court appearance for an advisement hearing on Wednesday.

 According to criminal records pulled by Denver7, Stout previously pleaded guilty in Denver County Court to kidnapping in 2005 and received five years of intensive probation.
 Seven years later, Stout pleaded guilty to impersonating a police officer in Denver after charges of burglary, arson, and weapons possession by a prior offender were dismissed.